 As a young man out of the navy, Eric Rickman soon found himself working in an auto parts store.
 Soon, Rickman was getting involved with building engines for cars in the Northern California Racing Association and the Oakland Speedway.
 To make ends meet, Rickman took a night job at a photo studio called Dana Photo developing film and making prints.

-In 1948 Rickman set up a stall in the Oakland Roaster Show displaying his photos.
+In 1948 Rickman set up a stall in the Oakland Roadster Show displaying his photos.
 The show was created by Al Slonaker as a way of opening up hot rodding to the public.
-Never one to miss an opportunity, in the day time Rickman would photograph the cars in the show, print them at night to sell them to the car?s owners the next day.
+Never one to miss an opportunity, in the day time Rickman would photograph the cars in the show, print them at night to sell them to the car’s owners the next day.

 Through Tom Medley, Rickman met Robert Petersen who was busy hawking the first edition of Hot Rod Magazine outside the Armory.
 He was soon employed to set up a lab in the office and join the small staff as a photographer.
 As Hot Rod Magazine took off, Rickman was involved in not only the photographing but also in organizing the NHRA and public relations.

 Rickman went on to work for Petersen Publishing for many years, photographing every car and hot rod star that crossed his path.
-His tireless nature has allowed him to continue photographing into his 80?s.
+His tireless nature allowed him to continue photographing well into his 80s.